Collin Street Bakery controller pleads not guilty to embezzling millions

-DALLAS (AP) - The former controller of the famed Collin Street Bakery chain appears in federal court to face allegations of embezzling nearly $17 million from the company.
+The former controller of the famed Collin Street Bakery chain has pleaded not guilty to federal charges claiming he embezzled nearly $17 million from the company.

-Sandy Jenkins was indicted last week on 10 mail fraud counts.
-His arraignment is scheduled for Thursday in federal court in Dallas.
+Sandy Jenkins was indicted last week on 10 counts of mail fraud.

 Court documents say Jenkins managed a scheme to defraud the Corsicana-based bakery by writing almost 900 fraudulent checks from 2005 through this June.
 The indictment alleges he spent the money on luxury vehicles, a second home in Santa Fe, N.M., some 60 watches, about 600 bottles of wine, jewelry, and other items.